2ndsleep/2ndsleep.github.io/_posts/learn/basics/cloud_intro/explainers/2024-01-02-as-a-service.md

 categories: basics cloud_intro explainer
 sort_order: 2
 description: Understanding the different types of cloud services will help you think clearly
-tags: iaas paas sass sql pizza
+tags: iaas paas sass sql-server pizza
 ---
 As you start your cloud journey, you've probably come across a bunch of "as a service" terms, like the previously mentioned [infrastructure as a service]({% post_url /learn/basics/cloud_intro/explainers/2023-12-29-what-is-the-cloud %}#infrastructure-as-a-service).
 When you begin, especially if you are migrating from an on-premises environment, thinking in terms of these "as a service" types will keep you mentally organized.

 The three main "as a service's's's" are **infrastructure as a service**, **platform as a service**, and **software as a service**.
 These terms are abbreviated as **IaaS**, **PaaS**, and **SaaS**.<!--more--> In short, these terms refer to how much in the weeds you are with your infrastructure and how much control you have.
 So if your organization's email is hosted on a Microsoft Exchange server that you have running on a virtual machine, you're using IaaS.
 If you use Microsoft 365 for your email, you're using SaaS.

+{% capture router_attribution %}
+{% include attribution.html title='physical router image' image_link='https://commons.wikimedia.org/wiki/File:Router.svg' author='George Shuklin' author_link='https://commons.wikimedia.org/wiki/User:George_Shuklin' license='Creative Commons Attribution-Share Alike 3.0 Unported' license_link='https://creativecommons.org/licenses/by-sa/3.0/deed.en' %}
+{% endcapture %}

-{% include svg.html path="svg/iaas-paas.svg" caption="On-premises, Iaas, PaaS examples of SQL Server<br /><small>[physical server image](https://commons.wikimedia.org/wiki/File:Generic_Server_Icon.svg) reused under [Attribution-Share Alike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/deed.en); [physical router image](https://commons.wikimedia.org/wiki/File:Router.svg) reused under [Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en)</small>" %}
+{% include svg.html path="svg/iaas-paas.svg" caption="On-premises, Iaas, PaaS examples of SQL Server" attribution=router_attribution %}

 There are more "as a service" things, depending on whom you ask.
 But I'm limiting it to these three, because otherwise where does it end?!
 I think other aaS's really fall into one of the broader categories of IaaS, PaaS, or SaaS, anyway.
 {: .notice--info}